w3s7y/revels-learning/README.md

 From within the container you can now use the ML code to train models and predict revels!

 ### Train the models
-There is some more bootstrapping code that will train 5 common machine learning algorithms (models) and save the model to the database in a table:
+There is some more bootstrapping code that will train common machine learning algorithms (models) and save the model to the database in a table:

 * Logistic Regression
+* Linear Discriminant
 * K Nearest Neighbour
 * Descision Tree Classifier
 * Gaussian Naive Bayes